TheSilvered/nest/docs/c_api/c_api-llist.md

 **Description:**

 Removes the front node of a list and returns it.
+If the list is empty `NULL` is returned, no error is set.

 ---